fernandoepm1/literally-pokemon-ruby/README.md

-# Literally Pokémon Ruby
+# PokéRuby

-A Pokémon battle simulator using ruby
+A Pokémon battle simulator using pure ruby OOP, consuming the data from PokéAPI.

 ## Gems used